Learn-Write-Repeat/Contribution-program/intern-basics/MPG_Prediction_Model/Readme.md

 # MPG Prediction Model

-This prediction model shows the different factors affects the vehicle mileage.
+This prediction model shows the different factors that affect vehicle mileage.
 By considering those factors we can predict the miles per Gallon of a vehicle.

 To make a prediction model first we have to collect the data.
-This data set is found in [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Auto+MPG).
+This data set is found in the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Auto+MPG).
 The attributes given in the dataset are
 1. mpg: continuous
 2. cylinders: multi-valued discrete